 Why Trust Me

-Where I grew up and live in Canada, dealing with constant blowing snow and wind while skiing or snowboarding is common.
+When I grew up, dealing with constant blowing snow and wind while skiing or snowboarding is common.
 I have sifted through many reviews of skiers and snowboarders who have used these goggles, and aim to provide you an accurate and unbiased review of their performance on the slopes.

 These goggles are what you would expect out of a mid-range snow goggle.
 They provide great ventilation, are comfortable for most people to wear, and feature a stylish design with many color options.
 Read on to learn more about their specific traits and see if they’re the right choice for you.

 Of course, one of the most important parts of any snow goggle is the lens.
 The Spy Ace goggle lens offers great optical quality and protection for your eyes.
 However, the lower part of the frame can block your view a little.
 You can look past this and many are fine with it, but it has the potential to be a little distracting.

 Their Happy Lens Technology enhances both color and contrast, which then creates a great visual experience.
 In addition, they have 100 percent UV protection for those sunny and bright days on the slopes and are effective at blocking the light and making it appear less harsh.

 The lenses are cylindrical in nature, and the dual-lens design will maintain its shape to provide better clarity and offer great protection against impact.
 Unfortunately, some have reported small scratches on the lens, despite the anti-scratch coating.

 These goggles also come with a second lens, for different light conditions, so you’re always covered.
 They also offer other lenses in other colors and shades, which enables you to customize your own experience.
 Changing out the lens is quicker than most traditional goggles you may have owned, but noticeably lags behind goggles that use magnetic lens technology.
 Getting fingerprints on the lens while changing them is also tough to avoid.